Japan proceeds with twice-delayed sales tax hike as growth sputters

 If the pain proves bigger than expected, the government has said it is ready to deploy additional measures.

-"I'll take the initiative to check the economic situation closely and take additional economic measures flexibly, if necessary," Economy Minister Yasutoshi Nishimura said on Monday.
+"I'll take the initiative to check the economic situation closely and take additional economic measures flexibly, if necessary," Economy Minister Yasutoshi Nishimura said on Monday. [nT9N25Z00W]

-(Reporting by Tetsushi Kajimoto; Editing by Gerry Doyle)
+(Reporting by Tetsushi Kajimoto; Additional reporting by Elaine Lies; Editing by Gerry Doyle)

 By Tetsushi Kajimoto